Everything you need to know before writing a will

 Should I leave funeral wishes in my will?

 Our online will writing service lets you include funeral wishes in your will.
 This step is completely optional, but it can really help to prevent family disputes over your funeral when you're gone.
+If you have a funeral plan, you can also include information about that, and where to find the documents.

 You can choose your final resting place, set out what kind of funeral you want, and you can even select songs for the ceremony.
 And while these wishes aren't legally binding like other parts of your will, they can really help your family know that they're making the right decisions when you're gone.